 - pinch Kosher Salt

-Preheat your smoker (or BBQ, see how to do it this way on the blog!)
-Place whole tomatoes and onion on the grill, leave to smoke for 30 mins
+- Preheat your smoker (or BBQ, see how to do it this way above) Place whole tomatoes and onion on the grill, leave to smoke for 30 mins

 Do you know what would go perfectly with this salsa recipe??
 A drink from my Top 10 Summer Drinks post I did the other month!
 I think the Jalapeno Infused Bourbon would actually be perfect right about now…hmm!